The Veeva Scanner allows extracting documents, audit trails and their related information from any supported Veeva Vault.

 Note: This feature is much slower, but it will not involve any FTP connection.

-Flag indicating if the content from Staging Folder will be downloaded using REST calls.
+Flag indicating if the content from Staging Folder will be downloaded by using REST API.

 Folder path.
 The location where the exported object content should be temporarily saved.
 It can be a local folder on the same machine with the Job Server or a shared folder on the network.
 This folder must exist prior to launching the scanner and the user account running the Job Server must have write permission on the folder. migration-center will not create this folder automatically.
 If the folder does not exist, an appropriate error will be raised and logged.
 This path must be accessible by both scanner and importer so if they are running on different machines, it should be a shared folder.

-Maximum number of concurrent threads that will be used to transfer content from FTP server to local system.
-The max value allowed is 20.
+Maximum number of concurrent threads that Maximum number of concurrent threads that will be used to transfer content from FTP server to local system.
+The max value allowed by the scanner is 20 but according with Veeva migration best practices it is strongly recommended to use maximum 5 threads.

 Sets the verbosity of the log file.